Lexie14/tic-tac-toe/README.md

 # Tic Tac Toe

-React application which represents Classic Tic Tac Toe game with the responsive layout.
+Two pages React application which represents Classic Tic Tac Toe game with the responsive layout.

 ## Rules:
  - each player has 30 seconds to make a move.